Bezos’ Blue Origin to build moon lander in $3B win for Seattle space industry

 Blue Origin and SpaceX both have significant presences in the Seattle area, where the space industry has been booming in recent years.

-In 2021 alone, the space industry accounted for about $4.6 billion in economy activity, according to a report by the Puget Sound Regional Council, a public-private economic development organization.
+In 2021 alone, the space industry accounted for about $4.6 billion in economic activity, according to a report by the Puget Sound Regional Council, a public-private economic development organization.

 Blue Origin has emerged as the region’s major player.
 The privately held company in 2020 opened the O’Neill Building, a 232,885-square-foot facility in Kent that can accommodate 1,500 employees.